Fire Science (FSC)

 FSC 239 (4)

-Emergency Services Leadership & Management
+Emergency Services Leadership and Management

 Basic principles for administrative management of emergency service organizations.
 Includes fundamental elements in supervision, leadership, group dynamics, decision making, organizational structure and legal obligations.
 Also includes health and fitness, customer service and recovery efforts.
 Four lecture.